Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Exploring Career Options

-Career Options by Category Browse by Category
+Career Options By Category Browse by Category

 Explore some of the most common social sciences career options by browsing a selection of the National Occupation Classification (NOC) categories used by Economic and Social Development Canada.

-Career Options by Sector Explore by Sector
+Career Options By Sector Explore by Sector

 Consider some of the most common ‘sectors’ in the job market, narrowing your exploration according to your preferences and interests by looking at the fields, areas, and organization types.

-Career Options by Program
+Career Options By Program

 As a Social Sciences student graduate you will benefit from an interdisciplinary job market.
 A great many career paths will allow flexibility in applying your social sciences skills and experiences as you navigate various opportunities and build your career.
 That said, some academic programs develop particular strengths and skill sets, making a career in particular niche fields more attainable and rewarding.
 Furthermore, there are often patterns in the kinds of jobs that are pursued by people who were drawn to study particular academic subject matter.